prionicjive/no-more-secrets/README.md

 Set the foreground color of the decrypted text to the color specified.
-Valid options are white, yellow, black, magenta, blue, green, or red.
+Valid options are white, yellow, black, magenta, blue, green, red, cyan, or any color value in hex string format (i.e. #FF1234).
 This is blue by default.

 `-c`